KittenLord/summaries/rfc9110-HTTP-Semantics.md

 connection-option   ::= token
 ```

 When a field that's not Connection supplies control information for a connection, the sender MUST list that field name within the Connection header field.
-Some version of HTTP do not allow the Connection field
+Some versions of HTTP do not allow the Connection field

 Intermediaries MUST parse a received Connection header field before forwarding, and remove any header/trailer field listed in Connection, including itself (or replace the Connection with something of its own)